Heinrich-Kuhn/netronome-ivg-scripts/README.md

 >Please use option r) to reboot the devices after installing a new kernel and AOVS respectively

 ##### OPTIONAL
->Download the kernel packages to the /root directory of the device executing the script
+>Download the kernel packages to the /root directory of the device executing the script and rerun option b)

 #### c) Create backing image
 >Select option c) to create a backing image for the VM's that will be used in the test cases.